HinaKhan94/palpicker/README.md

 **Core Website Functionality**

-- Implement a post entry features that allow the user to interact with the site.
 - Implement the registration/login/log out features for access to core site functionality.
-- Implement a form for adding an entry to the log.
+- Implement a form for adding a post to the model.
 - Implement a feature to edit and delete a post.
-- Implement a feature that allows the user to add/edit/delete images to a post.
+- Implement a feature that allows the user to add/edit/delete their user profiles.

 **Responsiveness**